 Haydon School is a company limited by guarantee and an exempt charity.
-The charitable company's Memorandum and Articles of Association are the primary governing documents of the Academy Trust.
+The charitable company's Memorandum and Articles of Association are the primary governing documents of Haydon School.

-This model shows a Governing Body totalling sixteen Governors, is broken down as follows:
+This model shows a Governing Body totalling sixteen governors, is broken down as follows: